 How To Make Yummy No-Meat Balls (Vegan, Gluten-Free)

-Veggin' Out is our church community's monthly Plant-Based cooking drop-in.
-This healthy, delicious recipe for vegan and gluten-free No-Meat Balls was a big hit when we all sat down to sample it after yesterday's class.
+At one time, our church community hosted a monthly Plant-Based cooking drop-in.
+This healthy, delicious recipe for vegan and gluten-free No-Meat Balls was a big hit when we all sat down to sample it after the class.
 The recipe's originator and presenter was careful to choose a fair number of recipes that were gluten-free, because wheat-- and other gluten-containing grains-- has created an epidemic of related health issues.

-I'm the lucky person who got to cook the recipe up at home, and, of course, PRE-sample it (hehe).
+I'm the lucky person who got to cook the recipe the No-Meat Ball at home, and, of course, pre-sample it.
 I can vouch for its lovely flavour and texture.
 I am guessing that there are some meat-eaters out there who would never guess that it is not meat!

 - 1 T. Oil (Coconut or Olive), to sauté